pgupta3005/Coordinated_splicing/README.md

 nohup Rscript stepn_xyz.R > log.out &
 nohup Rscript stepn_xyz.R arg > log.out &
 ```
+The intermediate files can be big in size, it is recommended to run the scripts on a server/HPC.

 #### Steps 1, 2, 5, and 6 have components that can be parallelized.
 As defaults, these scripts take one-fourth, one-eighth, one-tenth and one-tenth of the available cores, repectively.
 If the user wishes to use lesser or more threads, they can specify the number of threads as the arg for these scripts.

 #### Step 6 also allows adding **gene name** annotation from the gtf file (if present) in the final output.
 Default: no information is added.
 To add this info, add *'annot'* as the second argument after specifiying the number of threads for script 6.